Kaworu Nagisa: In other media

 In addition to video games based on the original animated series, Kaworu has also appeared in media not related to the Evangelion franchise, such as Million Arthur, Hortensia Saga, Keri hime sweets, Summons Board, Divine Gate, Monster Strike, Final Gear, Puzzle & Dragons, Puyopuyo!!
-Quest., and The Battle Cats.
-Kaworu briefly assists Shinji in Neon Genesis Evangelion: Anima, also featuring a "Dark Kaworu" who hates humans and music; he is also present in the crossover franchise Super Robot Wars.
+Quest, and The Battle Cats.
+Kaworu briefly assists Shinji in Neon Genesis Evangelion: Anima; Anima also features a "Dark Kaworu" who hates humans and music.
+He is also present in the crossover franchise Super Robot Wars.

 Characterization and themes

-I wanted to make Kaworu someone that could be loved by anyone, an incredibly good person.
-Almost as though, by the time Shinji saw him, there was nothing he could do but get a complex.